Sitona lineatus: Agricultural impact

-Pest Management
+Management

 Strategies for pest management has led to research relating to farming practices, biological agents, pesticides, and soil manipulation in order to mitigate harmful effects towards pulse crops by insects like S. lineatus.
 Farming practices like tilling can also make an impact on populations of S. lineatus, with the implementation of no till farming.
 Using this strategy, researchers have shown that S. lineatus prefers to colonize farmland that undergoes conventional tilling practices vs no tilling ones.
 Some strategies involve supplementing crops with nitrogen-containing fertilizers to increase yields, where fertilized plants showed increases in yields despite root nodule damage.
 S. lineatus can also be targeted by introducing to its habitat species of beetles that are natural predators of both egg deposits and grown adults.
 In a laboratory study on insect pathogens it was shown that introducing biopesticides, in the form of toxic materials produced by bacterium, to a population of S. lineatus can have beneficial effects on mortality rates of exposed individuals.
 Also, the potential to add insect pathogens directly to soil as a preventative measure could possibly create a pre-delivered natural buffer defense against the larvae that are responsible for damage to rhizobium bearing root nodules.

-Predictions of Abundance for the Future
+Response to climate change

 A long term prediction for the future of food crop pests like S. lineatus indicates that increasing temperatures can facilitate the increase in population abundance with negative consequences for plants that struggle with change, and benefits to pests like increased life spans and the survivorship of more and overlapping generations.
 Air temperature has been shown to have increased over a 30 year period retroactively from 2020, which could enable these insects to leave their winter habitat earlier in spring to colonize crop land with greater ease.
 If the trends seen over the last 30 years of study continue, pest management solutions may increase in importance to ensure the viability of pulse crops, and mitigate the worst of the effects of pest infestations.